syedwaseemjan/syedwaseemjan.github.io/_posts/2024-04-13-migration-to-polylith.md

 ---
 layout: post
-title:  "Chef Galaxy's AWS architecture explained"
+title:  "From Chaos to Cohesion: Migrating Multiple Repositories to a Monolithic Architecture"
-date:   2016-05-13 12:43:00
+date:   2024-04-13 12:43:00
 categories: aws chefgalaxy
 ---

-### **From Chaos to Cohesion: Migrating Multiple Repositories to a Monolithic Architecture**

 #### **Introduction**